MostafaELFEEL/3D-A-Star-Path-planning-simulated-with-CoppeliaSim/README.md

 - mkdir -p ~/pathplanning/src
 - cd ~/pathplanning
 - catkin_init_workspace
 - cd pathplanning/src            --(go to src)--
 - catkin_create_pkg a_star_pathplanning std_msgs rospy
 - cd pathplanning            --(return to workspace)--
 - catkin build a_star_pathplanning
 - source devel/setup.bash
 - cd pathplanning/src/a_star_pathplanning            --(go to package)--
 - mkdir scripts
 - cd scripts

-4- Paste a_star.py file in this directory.
+4- Paste a_star.py file in scripts directory then run this command while in this directory.
 - sudo chmod +x a_star.py

-- cd                   --(return to home)--
+5- Open a new terminal
 - echo "source ~/pathpanning/devel/setup.bash" >> ~/.bashrc            --(so you don't need to source every time you open a new terminal)--

 then you are ready to run the file.